Achifaifa/IndexError/readme.md

 * go to `python-2.7.10` and run the `configure` script
 * run `make` to compile the source code

-If you just want to try it out, you can launch the compiled binary with `python` to get the interpreter
+If you just want to try it out, you can launch the compiled binary with `./python` to get the interpreter
+This is not the same as launching `python` from your console.
+Make sure you are launching the binary in the `python-2.7.10` folder
 If you want to install the modified version of python in your system, type `make install`